Notebook News - September 2025

 The U.S. government stated that Colombia has “demonstrably failed” to curb drug trafficking, although a waiver will allow aid to continue.
 Still, the move is a symbolic rebuke of Petro’s policies and a warning that further divergence could threaten U.S. support.

 Colombia remains the world’s largest exporter of cocaine.
-Since Petro took office in 2022, his administration has shifted away from forced eradication of coca crops and instead emphasized drug seizures and alternative development.
+Since Petro took office in 2022, his administration has shifted away from fumigation of coca crops, a practice that poses severe risks to human health and to biodiversity.
+Instead, his administration has emphasized drug seizures and alternative development.
 However, cocaine production has continued to rise.
 A June report from the UN Office on Drugs and Crime found that Colombia’s cocaine yield increased by 50% from 2022 to 2023.

-The Trump administration, in its formal submission to Congress, blamed the worsening crisis on Petro’s “failed attempts to seek accommodations with narco-terrorist groups.”
-Petro has countered by blaming the surge on rising global demand—especially in Europe.
+The Trump administration, in its formal submission to Congress, blamed the worsening crisis on Petro’s “failed attempts to seek accommodations with narco-terrorist groups,” referring to the government’s peace talk with FARC dissidents among other armed groups.
+Petro has countered by blaming the surge on rising global demand, especially in Europe.
+According to this logic, the countries responsible for driving demand should take responsibility for suppressing supply.

 The collapse of peace talks with FARC dissidents has contributed to increased coca cultivation.
 At the same time, a 70% reduction in USAID funding to Colombia since 2023—much of it aimed at rural development and humanitarian aid—has likely contributed to growing instability and criminal activity.